Frostbite in Dogs - An Overview for Pet Parents

 Cause of Frostbite in Dogs

 In dogs, frostbite is caused by reduced blood flow and cold temperature that leads to tissue freezing causing severe tissue injury.
-It is only caused by prolonged exposure to freezing temperatures below 32 degrees F. Some risk factors associated with frostbite include small size, old age or illness, short hair exposing the skin to cold temperatures, wet fur, and any other medical condition that can affect blood flow, such as diabetes.
+It is only caused by prolonged exposure to freezing temperatures below 32 degrees F, also known as cold exposure.
+Some risk factors associated with frostbite include small size, old age or illness, short hair exposing the skin to cold temperatures, wet fur, and any other medical condition that can affect blood flow, such as diabetes.
 The conditions do not cause frostbite, but it increases the dog’s risk of getting infected.

 Also Read:7 Simple Winter Care Tips for Dog Owners